 I am sure you didn’t.
 Even if you did, you must have failed at this commitment because of three major reasons:

-- Guilt of keeping yourself on your priority list
+- The guilt of keeping yourself on your priority list

 - Other major responsibilities

 Why do you need to find some ‘Me’ time for yourself

 When you have a family, work and home to maintain it may seem like a selfish act.
 But think it like this, to give our best we need time to be at our best.
 To create a balanced and happy life for ourselves and our families, it is very important that we keep our physical and mental being healthy and happy.
 Your kids, home, work and spouse is definitely your responsibility but don’t you need yourself for personal happiness and growth?
 Don’t be compulsively responsible for everyone and everything.
 For a healthier life, you need to set the priorities.
 If everyone else around you is worthy of care and attention, then so are you.

 It is necessary to set some boundaries to follow a healthy pattern in life.
 You can not do everything for everyone, realize your limits and work accordingly.
 Also, don’t let others be too much dependent on you, you need to put a limit on the demands that other people can make on your time.

 To be a better employee, better partner or better parent you first need to be a better person – a better individual first.
 To avoid that grumpy, irritated and snapping at every little thing attitude what is needed is some healthy moments of solitude so that you can connect with yourself and show up better for the people and situations in your life.

 ‘Me’ time can help you in so many ways